Nutrients in urine: waste them or use them?

 One solution for a more efficient recovery and recycling of nutrients is sorting nutritious waste fractions produced by people at source.
 This means separating and utilising the most useful fractions, such as urine, already at source.
 This practice will become normal in all waste management and sanitation in the future.

+The Mobile nutrient recovery under field conditions (MORTTI) project looked for new solutions for the capture and utilisation of nutrients in urine and faeces.
 The project’s roots are in the Finnish Environment Institute’s proposal for Sitra’s Nutrient Cycle Challenge Contest, held in spring 2016.

-Who are involved?
+Who was involved?

 At Sitra, the project manager was Hanna Mattila.
 The Finnish Environment Institute (SYKE), Tampere University of Applied Sciences (TAMK), Global Dry Toilet Association of Finland Huussi ry and the Construction Establishment of the Finnish Defence Administration were responsible for the implementation of the project.